-They returned to the song for almost all the remaining January 1969 sessions, but it wasn't until the 31st that The Beatles taped the version which ended up on Let It Be.
+The Beatles returned to the song for almost all the remaining January 1969 sessions, but it wasn’t until the 31st that they taped the version which ended up on Let It Be.
 It was remixed by Phil Spector for Let It Be on 25 March 1970.

 John Lennon’s introduction (“‘I Dig A Pygmy’ by Charles Hawtrey and the Deaf Aids.
 Phase one, in which Doris gets her oats”) – spoken during the 21 January session at Apple Studios – was added later, from a tape of studio chatter assembled on 27 March 1970.